GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes: Abstract

 \section{Abstract}

 GW231123 is an exceptionally massive binary black hole (BBH) merger with unusually high component spins.
-Such extreme properties challenge conventional stellar evolution models predicting a black hole mass gap due to pair-instability supernovae.
-We analyze GW231123 using population-informed priors on BH mass and spin distributions to test possible formation scenarios: first-generation stellar collapse, hierarchical (multi-generation) mergers, and primordial origin.
-Our analysis strongly prefers scenarios where at least one component is a higher-generation BH.
-Both components are favored to have high spins, which rules out scenarios in which they are both first-generation (low spin) or primordial (nearly non-spin).
-We conclude that GW231123 is a hierarchical merger, with components plausibly originate from the successive mergers of $\sim 6$ and $\sim 4$ first-generation BHs, respectively.
+Such extreme properties challenge conventional stellar evolution models predicting a black hole mass gap due to pair-instability supernovae. {We test possible formation scenarios for GW231123 using population-informed priors on BH spin distributions, in light of population properties built on the previous (GWTC-3) data.
+Our analysis shows that GW231123 belongs to the high-spin subpopulation that is naturally interpreted as hierarchical BBH mergers.
+By comparing the spin magnitudes and component masses of GW231123 to those of the remnants of previous mergers, we show that both components of GW231123 are multi-generation ($>$2G) merger remnants,} and plausibly originated from the successive mergers of $\sim 6$ and $\sim 4$ first-generation BHs, respectively.
 This suggests that repeated mergers can be frequent and even more massive intermediate-mass black holes may be produced.
-Thus mechanisms that can efficiently harden the BBHs' orbits are required, e.g., gas dynamical fraction in the disks of active galactic nucleus.
+Thus mechanisms that can efficiently harden the BBHs' orbits are required, e.g., gas dynamical friction in the disks of active galactic nuclei.

 \keywords{Binary Black Holes; Gravitational Waves; Stellar Evolution; Active Galactic Nuclei}